s99100532/duty-todo/frontend/README.md

 ## Testing the frontend
-The test casesm will use DOM to test the component instead of using e2e testing tool like Cypress.
+The test casesm will use DOM to test the component with mocked API response instead of using e2e testing tool like Cypress.
 1. Run `pnpm test`

 ![alt text](image.png)